pupil-labs/pupil-docs/neon/pupil-cloud/workspaces/index.md

 Public sharing of data with people outside of a workspace is **not** currently possible.

 ### Workspace privacy settings
 Privacy settings can be set up upon workspace creation, and cannot be changed once the workspace has been created.
-Find more information Face Blurring [here](/pupil-cloud/add-on/).
+F
 ![Workspace settings](./workspace_settings.png)

+### Frequently Asked Questions

 **When should I use workspaces?**